guidocauli/odmeta/README.md

 ## Compiling and installing

+In order to compile the source, you need the GO compiler.
 You can compile the source with the command:

 make

+and install into your system with:

+sudo make install

+You can also uninstall from the system with:

+sudo make uninstall

 NOTICE: this software is licensed by GNU General Public License v3.0 and is provided WITHOUT ANY WARRANTY.